 On April 23, 2020, the Company received proceeds of \$0.8 million from the PPP Loan under the PPP of the CARES Act, a portion of which may be forgiven, which the Company used to retain current employees, maintain payroll and make lease and utility payments.
+The PPP Loan matured on April 23, 2022 and bore annual interest at a rate of 1.0%.
+Payments of principal and interest on the PPP Loan were originally deferred for the first two months of the PPP Loan term.
+The PPP Flexibility Act of 2020, which was signed in June 2020, extend that deferral to the first six months of the PPP loan term.
+Thereafter, the Company would have been required to pay the lender equal monthly payments of principal and interest.
 In June 2021, the Company received notice from the U.S. Small Business Administration that the principal and interest due under its PPP Loan had been forgiven in full.
-This gain on extinguishment is shown within other income (expense) on the condensed statements of operations for the nine months ended September 30, 2021.
+This gain on extinguishment is shown within other income (expense) on the condensed statements of operations for the three and six months ended June 30, 2021.